Adaptive Momentum and Nonlinear Damping for Neural Network Training: Introduction

-Adam \cite{kingma2017adammethodstochasticoptimization} employs the same momentum mechanism as mSGD that can potentially smooth out gradient oscillations and help the dynamics advance along flat regions and overcome barriers.
-In addition, Adam maintains an exponential moving average of squared gradients.
-While this quantity does not estimate curvature, it provides a crude diagonal approximation to the gradient second moment, enabling adaptive per-parameter learning rates that dampen updates in directions with high gradient variability.
+where ``$[\cdot]^k$'' denotes element-wise exponentiation.
+Adam \cite{kingma2017adammethodstochasticoptimization} combines the momentum mechanism with per-parameter adaptive learning rates.
+Adam performs this adaptation by maintaining an exponential moving average of squared gradients.
+While this quantity does not directly estimate curvature, it provides a crude diagonal approximation to the gradient second moment, enabling adaptive per-parameter learning rates that dampen updates in directions with high gradient variability.

-Even though momentum-based methods commonly employ a fixed momentum coefficient, the choice of $\mu$ can significantly influence training dynamics and convergence speed.
-When tuned appropriately the momentum mechanism can help control oscillations, speed-up convergence in low-curvature regions, as well as overcome barriers.
-If not carefully chosen, the momentum mechanism can become the source of new oscillations, especially in directions of high curvature or introduce excessive damping to the system.
-Apart from using a time-independent (fixed) momentum coefficient, momentum-based methods also typically apply the same momentum coefficient across all parameters.
-This uniform treatment disregards directional differences in the local geometry of the loss landscape.

-In this work, we argue for a dynamic and coordinate-wise adaptation of the momentum coefficient, that accounts for anisotropy in the optimization dynamics.
-Our iKFAD and CD methods can be thought of as replacing the constant friction coefficient in \eqref{eq:ldhd} with a coordinate-wise friction term.
+Instead of employing per-parameter learning rates to account for anisotropy in the optimization dynamics, our approach relies on coordinate-wise friction coefficients.
+Our iKFAD and CD methods correspond to replacing the constant friction coefficient in Equation~\eqref{eq:ldhd_p} with a coordinate-wise adaptive friction term.
 The resulting dynamics are of the following general form